Francesco Panzieri

-Francesco Panzieri (born April 27, 1985) is an Italian-American visual effects compositing artist and supervisor.
-He has worked on the films of Denis Villeneuve, J. J. Abrams, Quentin Tarantino and Anthony & Joe Russo, among others.
+Francesco Panzieri (born April 27, 1985) is an Italian-American visual effects supervisor.
+He has contributed to some of the most iconic and successful franchises in cinematic history, including Star Wars, Indiana Jones, Dune, Predator, Terminator, Avengers, Spider-Man, Fast & Furious, Final Destination, Men in Black.
+He has worked on the films of J. J. Abrams, James Mangold, Denis Villeneuve and Todd Phillips, among others.